toseef-ahmd/nodejs-image-processing-api/README.md

 - Search an Image by name
 - Resize image.
 If resized image is already available, then the thumbnail is returned instead of resizing again.
 - Delete a thumbnail.
-- Search a thumbnail by name
+- Search a thumbnail by name.